jsimplicio/jsimplicio.github.io/_posts/2018-1-1-the-scouts-experience-on-Android.md

 <blockquote>
-	Dscout is an excellent app.
-It is easy to use and intuitive.
+	<q>Dscout is an excellent app.
+It is easy to use and intuitive.</q>
 </blockquote>
 <date class="post-meta">April 25, 2018</date>
 <strong>Gwen Geronimo</strong>

 <blockquote>
-	I really enjoy Dscout.
-This app is simplistic and is easy to follow.
+	<q>I really enjoy Dscout.
+This app is simplistic and is easy to follow.</q>
 </blockquote>
 <date class="post-meta">April 25, 2018</date>
 <strong>Adriana Auten</strong>

 <blockquote>
-	This is WONDERFUL.
+	<q>This is WONDERFUL.
 I've enjoyed the missions I've participated in and made some money doing it.
-Highly recommended!
+Highly recommended!</q>
 </blockquote>
 <date class="post-meta">July 25, 2018</date>
 <strong>Terry Dellow</strong>